Dinduks/nomzsavior/README.md

-# Mange pas ça
+# nomzsavior

-The goal of *Mange pas ça* is to provide a way to:
+The goal of *nomzsavior* is to provide a way to:

 * Manage your food
 * Know when a product will expire